A new website design will be coming soon!

 2020 Utilities Mapping Project

-Updated 3/27/20 Representatives from Great Lakes Community Action Partnership will be working in and around Ward 1 for our Geographic Information System (GIS) update.
+Updated 5/15/20 Representatives from Great Lakes Community Action Partnership will be working in and around Ward 1 for our Geographic Information System (GIS) update.
 This service is to locate and mark our Water Utility components on our GIS program city map.
 The crew will be in our community begining in Ward 1 with Ward 2, 3, & 4 to follow.
 This project will be an ongoing mapping project that will include all utilities component locations once completed.
-This project has been posponed due to the COVID-19 virus in Ohio.

 2019 Electric Rate Reduction